How to Start an Emergency Fund and Why You Should Have One

 Without emergency savings, you might wind up spending the money you need for your monthly bills, sinking into credit card debt or taking out a personal loan when unexpected financial emergencies occur.

 Having an emergency fund should be among your top financial goals if you don’t currently have one.
 Here’s how to get started.

 How to Start an Emergency Fund

-1. Determine How Much Money You Need Saved
+1. Determine How Much Money You Need Saved for Emergencies

 That doesn’t necessarily mean you need a minimum of triple your monthly household income.
 But ideally you’d have at least three times the amount of money it takes to keep your household running for a month.

 Look at your budget — or the past few months’ worth of bank statements — to figure out the amount of money it takes for you to live.
 This doesn’t include what you spend dining out or on clothes or on cable.
 Those things can be easily eliminated if you had to drop down to a bare-bones budget after a job loss.